Android-for-Python/androidstorage4kivy/README.md

 ## Overview

+To use, add `androidstorage4kivy` to Buildozer requirements, see the examples.

 ### Programming Model

 The methods in this Python package provide a consistent file storage model and api across Android versions >= 5.
 As a result the model implements constraints that may not exist on some older versions of Android.